Super contribution splitting

 Invalid applications:

-- These are attempts to split more than the allowable amount or applications for a spouse over 65 or one who is already retired.
+These are attempts to split more than the allowable amount or applications for a spouse over 65 or one who is already retired.
+Understanding the detailed contribution splitting rules is important to ensure your application is valid and accepted.
+Understanding the detailed contribution splitting rules is important to ensure your application is valid and accepted.

 What contributions can be split?